Skip to main content

 By 2050, two out of three people on Earth will be living in or around a city, according to the United Nations.
 That means between now and 2050, around 2.5 billion more people will move to cities.
 With this massive population change, it’s more important than ever to develop tools that help communities address and adapt to the impacts of climate change today — and build a more sustainable world for tomorrow.

-At our Research@ event in New York City today, we discussed how we have a unique opportunity to accelerate scientific progress using AI.
+At our Research@ event in New York City today, the Google Research team discussed how we have a unique opportunity to accelerate scientific progress using AI.
 And one way we’re doing just that is by working with governments, academics and other experts to make sure our cities have a sustainable future.
 Here are just a few projects we’re working on with this goal in mind.

 1. Helping cities cool down “urban heat islands”